vinnyroca/3D_Software/docs/1_MayaInterface.md

 <figure><img src = "../assets/images/maya_cube_gizmo.png" ></figure>

->**UI TIP**: Press the + or - key to change the size of your gizmo
+>`UI TIP:` Press the + or - key to change the size of your gizmo

 The **Red Arrow** points in the direction of the positive **X Axis**, the **Blue Arrow**, the positive **Z Axis**, and the **Green Arrow**, the positive **Y Axis**.

-> **NOTE:** Different 3D software represent the coordinate space differently.
+> `NOTE:` Different 3D software represent the coordinate space differently.
 While Maya uses the Y Axis to represent the vertical direction, some software use the Z Axis.

 What we can infer is that our cube, being in the center of our grid, is at the (0,0,0) position, also known as the origin point.
 We can see a numerical representation of our object in the coordinate space by looking at our **Channel Box**.
 ___